If you have media inquiries, please contact the Office of Health Communications at firstname.lastname@example.org.

 - ADH Public Health Lab may not be able to test the animal if it is shot in the head as there are three specific parts of the brain needed for the test.

 - Local public health and the ADH Public Health Lab cannot remove heads; contact a veterinarian, trained animal control officer, or the Arkansas Livestock & Poultry Commission Veterinary Diagnostic Laboratory for assistance.

 - If the animal was immediately killed following the biting incident, do not leave the animal outside to decompose.

 - ADH Public Health Lab will not be able to test the brain if it is decomposing.

-- Keep the animal carcass chilled while awaiting further instructions on submitting for testing.
+- Keep the animal carcass chilled while awaiting further instructions to submit.

 What about bats?

 Bats that are on the ground, unable to fly, or active during the day are more likely than others to be rabid.
 Such bats are often easily approached but should never be handled.
 If you find yourself in close proximity to a bat, dead or alive, do not touch, hit or destroy it and do not try and remove it from your home.
 If a bat is found in the same room as a sleeping person, ill or elderly adult, unattended child or in the proximity of an unattended pet, contact the ADH for consultation.
 A bat bite or scratch may not be seen or even felt by the injured person due to the small size of its teeth and claws.

 - Call your local animal control office or Arkansas Game & Fish Commission.